ab5tract/Boxbrain/README.md

 ## Usage

+Right now it only provides a grid with some nice access semantics.

+  my $screen = Boxbrain.new;
+  $screen[9][23] = "%";    # one way
+  $screen[9][23];          # returns "%"

+  $screen(9,23,"%");       # another way, designed for golfing

+(Note that these are subject to change as the library more fully develops).

-Right now it will take a bit of work, but the idea is that in the long-term you will be able to specify views either programmatically or through a JSON structure.
+But the idea is that in the long-term you will be able to specify views either programmatically or through a JSON structure.
 These views will support async updates from whatever sources one might desire, allowing for quick hacking together of different "command center"-style scripts.

 But if you want to see a pretty display of hearts filling your terminal, just `perl6 Boxbrain.pm` and enjoy.
 (Even more fun if you set your font size really small ;) ).